Rules & Discipline

 EMSA West Code of Conduct

 All issues are confidential and outcomes are not shared with third parties.
-Please know that we all take these things very seriously and do our due diligence and investigations.
+Please know that we take these issues very seriously and do our due diligence during our investigations.